What is Rural?

 - Rural Area: Any non-urban or non-highly rural area.

 - Highly Rural Area: An area having < 7 civilians per square mile.”

 3. Eligible Rural Areas Search Tool.
 Rural Health Care Program.
 Universal Service Administrative Company. http://www.usac.org/rhc/telecommunications/tools/Rural/search/search.asp

 4. Am I Rural?
-Rural Assistance Center: https://www.ruralhealthinfo.org/topics/what-is-rural
+Rural Health Information Hub: https://www.ruralhealthinfo.org/topics/what-is-rural

 5. Rural Populations and Health Care Providers: A Map Book.
 Randy K. Randolph, Katherine Gaul, Rebecca T. Slifkin.
 Chapel Hill: North Carolina Rural Health Research and Policy Analysis Center, Cecil G. Sheps Center for Health Services Research, University of North Carolina, 2002.
 1 v. (various paging) http://www.shepscenter.unc.edu/rural/mapbook2003/mapbookintro.pdf [PDF file]

 According to the Economic Research Service, "The term "frontier and remote" is used here to describe territory characterized by some combination of low population size and a high degree of geographic remoteness."
 Identifying frontier areas help service providers identify the populations needs and the resources available to those areas.